Novel Part Segmentation in Point Cloud with Adaptive Prompts

 Teaser Image

-Generalization of PIC-S
+Generalization of APM

 Teaser Image